 Nerds and Beyond is getting spooky for the month of October!
 Every day leading up to Halloween, we will be sharing our favorite spooky films!
-For this Family Friday, I will be talking about everyone’s favorite friendly ghost in 1995 and 1998.
+For this Family Friday, I will discuss everyone’s favorite friendly ghost in 1995 and 1998.

 I love October.
 I love Halloween.
 I’m the kind of person that is in between loving horror films and absolutely hating them.
 Growing up, the Halloween Disney Channel Original Movies were my cup of tea.
 Not scary, but still enjoyable for anyone who loves Halloween and spooky things.
 Casper is along those lines.
 I mean, who doesn’t love a friendly ghost?
 I love the 1995 original with Christina Ricci (Now and Then and The Addam’s Family).
 Her character, Kat, is the daughter of a man who is a “ghost therapist.
 After moving to Maine, she becomes friends with a ghost and tries to figure out what to do.
 The 1998 sequel with Hilary Duff is an underrated movie about a little witch and her aunts who meet Casper and his uncles.
 Both are Halloween gems.
 Find out why I love one particular friendly ghost and why you should, too.